-LCrR 32.01 governs sentencing hearings.
+LCrR 32.01 sets forth the timetable to be followed before a sentencing hearing.
 The Court will schedule a sentencing hearing at least 80 days after a finding of guilt by a jury, or after the submission of a guilty plea by a defendant.